sahandi/raft-rag-medical-guidelines/README.md

 # RAFT + RAG on Medical Guidelines (Local, Mac)

-Build a small Retrieval-Augmented Generation (RAG) system over medical guideline PDFs, then create a RAFT-style dataset (oracle + distractors) to fine-tune a small model to ignore noisy context and follow the oracle evidence.
+Build a Retrieval-Augmented Generation (RAG) system over real medical guideline PDFs, then create a RAFT-style dataset (oracle + distractors) to fine-tune a small model to ignore noisy context and follow the correct evidence.

+This repo contains **code only** (PDFs, extracted text, indexes, and model artifacts are excluded via `.gitignore`).

 ---